F5Networks/f5-azure-arm-templates/supported/standalone/3nic/new_stack/README.md

 ## Introduction

-This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in a new networking stack in Microsoft Azure.
+This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic(Virtual Server) and back-end application interface.

+**Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.

 ## Prerequisites and configuration notes
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).